9001/copyparty/README.md

   * `c,fk=4` sets the `fk` volflag to 4, meaning each file gets a 4-character accesskey
   * `u1` can upload files, browse the folder, and see the generated accesskeys
   * other users cannot browse the folder, but can access the files if they have the full file URL with the accesskey
+  * replacing the `g` permission with `wg` would let anonymous users upload files, but not see the required accesskey to access it
+  * replacing the `g` permission with `wG` would let anonymous users upload files, receiving a working direct link in return

 anyone trying to bruteforce a password gets banned according to `--ban-pw`; default is 24h ban for 9 failed attempts in 1 hour